hilbertp/hypermvp/README.md

 ---

-Would you like me to include placeholders for dependencies in `pyproject.toml` or expand on any section?
-Let me know!
 Would you like to collaborate to find a way to gain free energy to mine bitcoin and get paid additionally for stabilizing the power grid?
 Then Hyperion Grid is the right project for you.